jimcortez/ai-shader-tool/README.md

-# AI Shader Tool
+# ISF Shader Renderer

 A Python-based tool for rendering ISF (Interactive Shader Format) shaders to images using the [pyvvisf](https://github.com/jimcortez/pyvvisf) library.
-Provides a command-line interface (CLI) and Python API for batch and automated shader rendering.
+Provides a command-line interface (CLI) and Python API for batch and automated shader rendering with AI-friendly output options.

 ## Installation